‘One Piece’ Chapter 938 Spoilers: Zoro Defeats Orochi’s Assassin, Momonosuke’s Long-Lost Sister Hiyori Appears

 One Piece Chapter 938 is yet to be officially released but spoilers are already surfacing on the web.
 The upcoming chapter of One Piece will feature several interesting scenes including the conclusion of the battle between Strawhat Pirates vice-captain Roronoa Zoro and Shogun Kurozumi Orochi’s assassin Kamazo the Killer and the appearance of Kozuki Momonosuke’s long-lost sister, Kozuki Hiyori.

 In the spoilers posted at Oro Jackson, One Piece Chapter 938 confirmed that Zoro succeeded to defeat Kamazo, the assassin Shogun Orochi sent to kill Toko.
 Despite engaging in a fight with Bandit Warrior Monk Gyukimaru, Zoro still decided to help Toko and the geisha carrying her after sensing that they were really in great danger.
-Though he won the fight, Zoro suffered a stabbed wound and have lost lots of blood.
+Though he won the fight, Zoro suffered a stab wound and have lost lots of blood.

 Zoro no longer has the energy to get his sword from Gyukimaru, who decided to escape from the Oihagi Bridge after witnessing an intense fight.
 As Gyukimaru walks away, Zoro started to tremble until he lost consciousness.
 When Zoro fainted, One Piece Chapter 938 revealed that Toko and the geisha that he saved took care of him.
 Toko and the geisha brought Zoro in an empty house located in the north of Wano Country.
 They fed Zoro and treated his wounds.
 The geisha turned out to have a crush on Zoro.